MicrosoftDocs/learn/learn-pr/wwl-azure/understand-client-server-communication-mysql/includes/5-exercise-explore-mysql-workbench.md

 ## Before you start
 To complete these exercises, you must have:
-•	Created a resource group (link to Module 1, Unit 5)
+•	Created a resource group (see Module 1, Unit 5)
-•	Created an Azure Database for MySQL Flexible Server (link to Module 1, Unit 5)
+•	Created an Azure Database for MySQL Flexible Server (see Module 1, Unit 5)
-•	Downloaded and installed MySQL Workbench (link to Module 2, Unit 5)
+•	Downloaded and installed MySQL Workbench (see Module 2, Unit 5)
-•	Downloaded the scripts for this exercise (link to GitHub).
+•	Downloaded the scripts for this exercise from [GitHub](https://github.com/MicrosoftLearning/mslearn-mysql/tree/main/labfiles).

 ## Download MySQL Workbench